gavinlyonsrepo/HD44780_LCD_RPI/README.md

 6. Tested on size 16x02 and 20x04 (but may work on other sizes eg 16x04 , untested)

 * Author: Gavin Lyons
-* Developed on
+* Development Tool chain.
 	1. Raspberry PI 3 model b
 	2. C++, g++ (Raspbian 8.3.0-6+rpi1) 8.3.0
-	3. Raspbian 10  stretch OS, armv7l Linux 5.10.63-v7+
+	3. Raspbian 10 Buster  OS, armv7l Linux 5.10.63-v7+ , 32 bit.
-	4. bcm2835 Library 1.68
+	4. bcm2835 Library 1.73 (dependency)

 ## Installation

 1. Make sure I2C bus is enabled on your raspberry PI

-2. Install the dependency bcm2835 Library if not installed (at time of writing latest version is 1.68.)
+2. Install the dependency bcm2835 Library if not installed (at time of writing latest version is 1.73.)
 	* The bcm2835 library is a dependency and provides low level I2C bus, delays and GPIO control.
 	* Install the C libraries of bcm2835, [Installation instructions here](http://www.airspayce.com/mikem/bcm2835/)